Inspiring Hearts and Minds

 School Policies & Guidelines

 CCHS' policies and guidelines are designed to foster a welcoming, respectful, and inclusive environment for all members of our learning community.
 These policies ensure the safety, well-being, and success of our students while promoting personal responsibility and mutual respect.
-Below are key sections of our policies, which are aligned with divisional, provincial, and national standards.
+It's important to note that our school policies are aligned with divisional and provincial standards.

 Student Code of Conduct